-As we move into a digital first worklife, chances are you will need to manage multiple technology vendors.
+As we move into digital-first work life, chances are you will need to manage multiple technology vendors.
 No matter what industry you’re in, working with external vendors, suppliers or contractors is imperative to the success of your business.
-Managing these relationships effectively can play a big role in achieving your company’s goals as well as proving your worth in your organization.
+Managing these relationships effectively can play a big role in achieving your company’s goals and proving your worth in your organization.

 Vendor management is ultimately about working with people to achieve a goal.
 If managed well, the relationship can develop into growing more business.
-Conversely, poorly managed vendor relationships often result in inadequate service, costly setbacks and worst case scenario – your job.
+Conversely, poorly managed vendor relationships often result in inadequate service, costly setbacks, and your job, the worst-case scenario.

 Mutual trust and respect are the building blocks of any good relationship.
 The same applies to effective vendor management, especially when digital transformation is involved.
-In simple terms, developing healthy relationships with vendors is no different to building a personal relationship in your work life or personal life.
-In cultivating a solid foundation of trust and respect with your vendors, you ensure a mutually beneficial partnership.
+In simple terms, developing healthy relationships with vendors is no different from building a personal relationship in your work or personal life.
+You ensure a mutually beneficial partnership by cultivating a solid foundation of trust and respect with your vendors.

 5 Tips on How to Manage Technology Vendors Effectively